daveseah/daveseah.github.io/notes/kbsys/jekyll/02-content.md

 ### Adding Images

-You can upload image files to `davidseah.net/app/_docroot/images` in either JPEG or PNG format.
+I can upload image files to `davidseah.net` in the `images` directory in either JPEG or PNG format. (see the Plesk NodeJS configuration for the upload directory).

 If you uploaded a file to `images/19/0805-lrc-03.jpg`, use the special LZIL INCLUDE in your page file:

 ```
 {%raw%}